Search results for

 EmuDeck

-We’re actually cheating a little bit here, because EmuDeck isn’t an emulator into itself.
+We’re actually cheating a little bit here, because EmuDeck isn’t technically an emulator.
 It may be the only download you need to bother with, however, because it’s a one-stop shop for Steam Deck emulation.
 The app not only lets you install and manage multiple emulators (including the others on this list), but automatically add games (with box art) to your Steam library so you don’t have to switch to Desktop mode to play.
 You can backup saves to the cloud, and configure a range of options, including the use of your Deck’s gyroscope for games that support it.

-We can’t stress hard enough how you should probably start with EmuDeck.
+We can’t stress enough how you should probably start with EmuDeck.
 The emulators it installs should cover every platform you care about, from the NES and Sega Genesis through to the Nintendo Switch.
 We’d only suggest a direct download of one of the emulators below if you’re focused on a single platform and feel pretty comfortable with Desktop mode.

 EmuDeck is free to use, but you can get early access to new features if you support its creators on Patreon.